affinda/affinda-python/docs/models.md

 - `field_type`: The different data types of annotations.
-Known values are: "text", "integer", "float", "decimal", "date", "datetime", "daterange", "boolean", "enum", "location", "phonenumber", "json", "table", "expectedremuneration", "jobtitle", "language", "skill", "yearsexperience", "group", "table_deprecated", "url", "image".
+Known values are: "text", "integer", "float", "decimal", "date", "datetime", "daterange", "boolean", "enum", "location", "phonenumber", "json", "table", "expectedremuneration", "jobtitle", "language", "skill", "yearsexperience", "group", "table_deprecated", "url", "image", "docclf".
 - `mandatory`:
 - `show_dropdown`:
 - `display_enum_value`: If true, both the value and the label for the enums will appear in